 We go above and beyond to deliver our clients the best possible results.
 Here is a review from a client whose case we recently handled:

 A prescription legend drug is defined as a medication that can only be sold or dispensed only upon the prescription of a licensed medical practitioner (licensed physician, veterinarian or dentist).
+In the broadest possible terms, there are two main types of prescription drug charges: possession charges and distribution charges.
+In New Jersey, both types of charges are addressed in the NJ criminal code by N.J.S.A.
+2C:35-10.5.
 If you try to forge or falsify a prescription to obtain Rx drugs then you will be charged the separate crime of prescription drug forgery.

 Possession of Prescription Drugs: